inkstitch/inkstitch/collections/_fonts/de/cherries.md

 {{ font2.glyphs | sort | join: ' ' }}
 ```
 {: .font-glyphs }

+{% include upcoming_release.html %}

+This font was modified in 2024 to add the light blue underlay.
+If you wish to find back the original version, just skip the first  two steps of the embroidery.

 ## Maße
 ### Cherry for Ink/Stitch
 Bei einer Skalierung auf 100 % ist diese Schrift ungefähr 50 mm hoch (2 Zoll)